mawyss/scion/doc/ColibriDesign.rst

   not be altered:

   - The ``C`` flag.
-  - The number of ASes in the path.

 - Finally the ingress and egress interface IDs of the particular AS computing the MAC.